HIST 3034 - Migrants and the Making of Modern Australia

-The quizes will consist of short-answer questions.
+The quiz will consist of short-answer questions.
 They will be based entirely on content delivered in the lectures.
-Thus students who attend regularly and review their notes will be rewarded.
+Thus students regularly watch the lectures and review their notes will be rewarded.

 SubmissionEssays must be submitted on/before the due date.
 A record will be kept of the date of submission.
 Instructions about how and where to submit will be given when the essay questions are distributed.
 Short extensions might be granted on the grounds of hardship or illness, but students will need to apply to the tutor in writing (with medical certificate or other evidence) and in advance of the due date.
 Students requiring a longer extension need to submit the relevant form to the School office (http://www.adelaide.edu.au/student/exams/mod_arrange.html) at least five days prior to the due date for the assignment.

 The Department of History has adopted a standard policy for assessing assignments that are submitted late.
 For work that is late without formal extension, 2 marks will be deducted from the percentage mark for every day the work is late (including weekends and public holidays).
 For example, an assignment that is 3 days late: raw score of 80% - 6 marks lateness deduction = 74% final mark.
 For students who have been granted an extension, this policy will apply from the extended due date.